Genez-io/genezio/README.md

 # Features

 -   💡 Full static type-safety with **auto-completion** in your favorite editor.
--   🧩 **Typesafe RPC** implemented by parsing the backend code, storing the AST - to be able to **generate the SDK in any frontend language with zero dependencies**.
+-   🧩 **Typesafe RPC**: Implemented through parsing the backend code and storing the AST, this allows for generating the SDK in any frontend language
+-   🚀 Tested and production ready for Typescript.
+    -   Beta support for: Kotlin and DART.
+    -   Under development: GoLang and Swift.
 -   📦 Export the resulting SDK using dependency managers such as NPM Registry - private to your team or public for anybody to use.
 -   🌐 **Framework agnostic**: works with React, Vue, Angular, Svelte, ExpressJS, Fastify, etc.
--   🎯 **DX enhanced bundling and compiling**: no more .
+-   🎯 **Seamless Bundling and Compiling**
 -   ⚡ **Deploy with one command** the backend and the frontend.
 -   🔄 **Multiple staging environments** supported as well as local development environment.
 -   🖥️ **Dashboard**: explore logs, env variables for different environments, [Test interface](https://github.com/Genez-io/genezio?tab=readme-ov-file#test-your-project-using-the-test-interface) and easy to access third party integration.